psu13/mutable-hakyll/posts/green-sauce.md

 It turns out that the sauce is a great thing to put on almost anything.
 You can put it on other meat and then on rice or tortillas.
 You can use it to make your own chilaquiles at home.
+It is fabulous, _fabulous_ for enchiladas.
 It would be great on top of fried rice.
 You can put it in a bowl and eat it with a spoon.

 Pretty soon we realized that the _sauce_ is actually better than the rest of the chili.